Download our free Monitoring Fundamentals Tutorial.

 You should also place sensors where airflow is most necessary.
 This can include hot air aisles on both sides of your cold aisles.

 DPS also offers a line of sensors that operate seamlessly with your RTU to give you complete environmental visibility of your server room.
 The D-wire sensors feature temperature, humidity, and airflow measuring capabilities and up to 16 sensors can be daisy-chained together.
-Sensors allow you to monitor your server room conditions instantaneously so that you can fix a problem before its too late.
-Other sensors options include temperature sensor with a probe, non-D-Wire analog temperature and humidity sensors, smoke detectors, and exterior weather sensors.
+Sensors allow you to monitor your room conditions instantaneously so that you can fix a problem before its too late.
+Other sensor options include temperature sensors with a probe, non-D-Wire analog temperature and humidity sensors, smoke detectors, and exterior weather sensors.

-Combining both strategies, with the TempDefender, NetGuardians, and sensors will give you the most complete view of the state of your server room.
+Combining both strategies with the TempDefender, NetGuardians, and sensors will give you the most complete view of the state of your server room.
 While it may seem like a large investment, you can't afford to leave your equipment vulnerable to damage.

 Related Topics: